Go Back Up

 Five advantages of individual health insurance

-Group health insurance plans have traditionally been a popular choice for employer-sponsored health benefits.
+With so many health insurance options to choose from, how do you know what's best for your business?
+Group plans have traditionally been a popular choice for employer-sponsored health insurance coverage.
 However, more employers are embracing reimbursement models, like health reimbursement arrangements (HRAs), to provide quality essential health benefits to their employees.

-Plans like HRAs allow you to reimburse your employees, tax-free, for their own individual health insurance.
+Plans like HRAs allow you to reimburse your employees tax-free for their own individual health insurance.
 This is a win-win scenario for your organization and employees for many reasons.
-So, why should your employees purchase individual health plans?
+However, you may be wondering what advantages you and your employees gain when you allow them to purchase their own individual medical plans.

-This article will cover the top five advantages of individual health insurance that apply to both employers and employees.
+In this article, we'll cover the top five advantages of individual health insurance that apply to employers and employees.

 Why provide health benefits?